 Wildlife spotted today were horses, cows, pigs and goats.
 Morning Glory vines had grown up into trees some 50 feet high.

 We approached Ponte Lima from the south along the Lima river walking through a parkway of mature sycamore trees.
 At a rest stop on a park bench we decided what accommodations looked the most promising.

 Pensao Beira Rio looked good in the guide book with rooms over looking the river.
-The Pension is situated above a pizzeria.
-The Location was easy to find near the bridge.
-We found the view to be relaxing.
+The Pension is situated above a pizzeria and the location was easy to find near the bridge.
 This for only 30 euros.

 After checking in at the pizzeria, and cleaned up, we took a tour of the small town.
 It has a relaxed atmosphere that we needed after two days of dodging cars and plodding along tortuous cobblestones.